grafana/terraform-provider-grafana/docs/resources/notification_policy.md

 ### Optional

+- `continue` (Boolean) Whether to continue matching subsequent rules if an alert matches the current rule.
+Otherwise, the rule will be 'consumed' by the first policy to match it.
+Defaults to `false`.
 - `group_interval` (String) Minimum time interval between two notifications for the same group.
 Default is 5 minutes.
 - `group_wait` (String) Time to wait to buffer alerts of the same group before sending a notification.
 Default is 30 seconds.
 - `policy` (Block List) Routing rules for specific label sets. (see [below for nested schema](#nestedblock--policy))